mjp2233/retail-restful-service/README.md

 - MongoDB 8.0.4

-# Running Endpoint
+# Running the Service
 Before running, MongoDB must be installed locally.
-Test data will be create and inserted on start up.
+Test data will be created and inserted on start-up.

-Run gradlew via terminal to start the application:
+Run gradlew via the terminal to start the application:
 `./gradlew bootRun`

-Hit endpoint on localHost:
+Hit endpoint on localhost:
 `http://localhost:8080/myretailservice/product/13860428`